Children and Karate

 However, Karate classes aren't a "cure" for behaviour issues.
 The lessons they are presented with in the Karate class should also be the lessons they are taught at home.
 Karate is an adjunct to good parenting and not a replacement.

-Safe, after school activity
+Safe, after-school activity

 Many parents are just seeking a safe, wholesome, useful activity for their child to occupy some of their free time.
-These parents don't want their child to sit at home all evening, or want them to get involved in something that makes them set and follow through on goals.
+These parents don't want their child to sit at home all evening, they want them to get involved in something that makes them set and follow through on goals.
 Karate training will certainly help in that respect.